CTOS-results/LLVM-Bugs-by-Optimization-sequences/README.md

 ## Reported Bugs

-reported_bugs.xlsx is the full list of the reported bugs, including bug ID, optimization sequences for each bug, bug type, bug status.
+**reported_bugs.xlsx** is the full list of the reported bugs, including bug ID, optimization sequences for each bug, bug type, bug status.
+In 7 months, we have reported 5 types and 104 valid bugs, of which 21 have been confirmed and fixed.
+47 unique optimization are identified to be faulty and 15 of them are loop related optimizations.
+The detail information of each bug can be found on the bug repository of LLVM using the following URLs.

 ### Crash: 57
 - https://bugs.llvm.org/show_bug.cgi?id=40423